 What do you call your Employees?
 What do you call your employees… employees?
-Some companies have chosen to label their employees something other than employees.
+Some companies have chosen to use creative job titles to label their employees something other than employees.
 They call them team members, associates or other more endearing and personalized names and titles.
-With a little creativity, you can come up with a title for your employees, or even […]
+With a little creativity, you can come up with a title […]

 What do you call your employees… employees?

-Some companies have chosen to label their employees something other than employees.
+Some companies have chosen to use creative job titles to label their employees something other than employees.
 They call them team members, associates or other more endearing and personalized names and titles.
 With a little creativity, you can come up with a title for your employees, or even specific jobs, that can have a positive effect on the culture and experience that both the employees and your customers have with your organization.

 At our company, Shepard Presentations, we’ve created some fun titles to describe what we do.
 For example, I am the Chief Amazement Officer.
 My assistant is the Director of Amazement.
 We want to be amazing for our clients as we teach them how to be amazing for their customers and clients.
 It’s in our email signatures and we get comments from our clients about these titles almost daily.